 – Press 1 to create a Call Back request or

-To do this you should select from which you are accepting calls and perform change in forwarding option.
+For that you should select the source from which you are accepting calls and perform change in forwarding option.

 Go to Queue Management – Queues – Select any Queue- Contact Management – Forwarding.